 And there you have it.
 The Tower stage.

 I had planned on making an upper level to this arena where you would fight within the actual clock section of the tower, but I was too lazy to draw gears.
 I'm not what you would call a go-getter.
 In any case, the animation on this stage was minimal with some meathooks swinging back and forth in the background.
 Not bad for a first attempt at video game backgrounds.

 The Badlands are basically your view of the game's overall location.
 The area you're standing in is battle-torn and devastated from the previous challengers who have ultimately failed.
 In the far distance you see a large structure with a bridge leading towards a floating island.
 Directly underneath the bridge you can see the silhouette of the Pinkerton Tower.
 It's meant to give some context as to where different stages are located, but really they're just sprinkled in as easter eggs to fill the background some.
 The stage was inspired by the Mortal Kombat II arena, Wasteland.
 While I was getting my butt kicked by the insane difficulty, I was focusing mostly on the scenery, wondering if I could spot other arenas from the previous game.

 Obviously there was going to be a bridge.
-And obviously the intent was to have somebody get slapped off of hat bridge and fall to a gruesome death.
-I don't even know that it's necessary to write much about it, you all know the purpose this stage serves.
+And obviously the intent was to have somebody get slapped off of that bridge and fall to a gruesome death.
+I'm writing more about this stage than I need to, you all know the purpose it serves.
 Moving on!

 Oh look, the bottom of the bridge!
 When Mortal Kombat's bridge bottom has a few heads on pikes, it's imperative that you exaggerate your version to the MAX!
 Bones everywhere!
-If you were to zoom in from the Badlands stage to the Tower's silhouette, you'd see this horrific sight.
 Why is my High School standing proudly in the middle of this awful depiction of misery, you ask?
 Artistic Freudian slip.

 … I was not a fan of High School.